-Individual Savings Accounts (ISAs) are a great way to save and invest tax efficiently and this year’s annual allowance is £20,000.
-The main advantage of ISAs is that you don’t have to pay any income tax on interest from cash savings or dividends from shares.
+Individual Savings Accounts (ISAs) are a great way to save and invest in a tax-efficient way, and this year’s annual allowance is £20,000.
+The main advantage of ISAs is that you don’t have to pay any income tax on interest from cash savings, dividends from shares or coupons from bonds.

-There’s no capital gains tax (CGT) on withdrawals or when you make changes to the underlying investments.
-In addition, your savings and investments can remain in the ISA tax wrapper when transferring between different types of accounts (such as cash to stocks and shares) or switching providers.
+If you have an investment ISA, there’s no capital gains tax (CGT) to pay on withdrawals or when you make changes to the underlying holdings.
+In addition, your savings and investments can remain in the ISA tax wrapper when transferring between different types of accounts (such as a cash ISA to an investment ISA) or switching providers.

 Please remember the value of investments and any income can go down as well as up and you may get back less than you invest.

 You can also save up to £9,000 a year for each child and grandchild under the age of 18 in a Junior ISA (which does not count towards your own allowance).
 In the event of your death, your surviving spouse or civil partner can usually inherit the equivalent tax-free value of your ISAs.

 Depending on your total annual income, you may be able to contribute up to £60,000 to your pension this year, and possibly roll over any unused allowances from the past three years.
 Your spouse or partner can also use their £60,000 allowance where available, and you can put £3,600 into junior pensions for children and grandchildren.

 The lifetime allowance has been abolished, so there’s now no limit on how much you can save in total.
 So if your income is likely to fall next tax year (for example, you’re retiring or taking a career break) then it’s important to find out whether making additional contributions this year is a good idea.

 Once you reach the age of 55 you can withdraw 25% of the value of your fund tax-free (subject to a maximum amount).
 In addition, your named pension beneficiaries are usually able to inherit your pension free from inheritance tax.